crespohector/welcome-to-mod-7/README.md

 *Please note that all work must be shown on the deployed website, not localhost.
 We can not determine the progression of your project based on localhost alone.*

 * What progress did you make on your goal from yesterday?
-* What is your goal for today that you plan to complete before next standup?
+* What is your goal for today that you plan to complete before the next standup?
 * Do you foresee any potential blockers?

 ### Additional Questions That May Be Asked For Students: